Vargodl/DVwords-WeekenStrung/README.md

 PLEASE NOTE: All of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

 I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty or the ~10% who were, from time to time (though some more than others) absolutely crazy.
 ___
+June 2

+My brother Jim died 2 years ago today.
+RIP, Jim.
+We miss you

+...and one more thing:

+Noone will never not know now.
+___
 June 1